Mgcini Tshwaku: Political career

 Tshwaku was the convenor of the Economic Freedom Fighters in Gauteng from 2013 to 2014.
 In 2014 he was elected as a Member of the Gauteng Provincial Legislature.

 In 2017 he resigned from the provincial legislature.
 He was sworn in as a member of the National Assembly on 14 November 2017, replacing Shadrack Tlhaole.
 Tshwaku was then named to the Portfolio Committee on Basic Education and the Portfolio Committee on Monitoring and Evaluation.
 In 2018, he was elected to the EFF's Central Command Team and War Council.

 Tshwaku was re-elected to the National Assembly in 2019.
-He served as an alternate member of the National Assembly's Portfolio Committee on Public Works and Infrastructure.
+He served as an alternate member of the National Assembly's Portfolio Committee on Public Works and Infrastructure, where he served from 27th June 2019 until 9th February 2023 and was Member at Portfolio Committee On Trade, Industry and Competition from 14th April 2022 until 9th February 2023.

 On 9 February 2023, Tshwaku resigned from Parliament and was sworn in as a City of Johannesburg councillor for the EFF.
 He was then appointed as the Member of the Mayoral Committee for Safety and Security.